Lubbock, Texas: Tourism

 Lubbock sits within the Texas High Plains, an eight-million-acre region that produces 80% of the state's wine grapes.
-Five wineries, including the most award-winning in Texas (Llano Estacado Winery), are based near Lubbock, providing a significant draw for wine lovers.
+Five wineries are based near Lubbock, providing a significant draw for wine lovers.

 The National Ranching Heritage Center, a museum of ranching history, is in Lubbock.
 It features a number of authentic early Texas ranch buildings, as well as a railroad depot and other historic buildings.
 An extensive collection of weapons is also on display.
-Jim Humphreys, late manager of the Pitchfork Ranch east of Lubbock, was a prominent board member of the center.
-The American Cowboy Culture Association, founded in 1989, is in Lubbock; it co-hosts the annual National Cowboy Symposium and Celebration held annually from Thursday through Sunday after Labor Day.

 The Southwest Collection, an archive of the history of the region and its surroundings, which also works closely with the College Baseball Foundation, is on the campus of Texas Tech University, as are the Moody Planetarium and the Museum of Texas Tech University.

 The Depot District, an area of the city dedicated to music and nightlife in the old railroad depot area, boasts theatres, upscale restaurants, and cultural attractions.
 The district is also home to several shops, pubs, nightclubs, a radio station, a magazine, a winery, a salon, and other establishments.
 Many of the buildings were remodeled from the original Fort Worth & Denver South Plains Railway Depot which stood on the site.
 The Buddy Holly Center, a museum highlighting the life and music of Buddy Holly, is also in the Depot District, as is the restored community facility, the Cactus Theater.

 Lubbock is also home to the Silent Wings Museum.
 Located on North I-27, Silent Wings features photographs and artifacts from World War II-era glider pilots.

 The Science Spectrum is an interactive museum and 58-foot, domed-screen "omni theatre" with a special focus on children and youth.